 — Cachorros de Chicago (@cachorros) October 12, 2016

 But wow.
 Wow.
-Wow.
-Wow.
-It’s only tied, though, I mean… they could lose it in the bottom of the inning here, and I mean, well, it’s only tied.
+It’s only tied, though, I mean… they could lose it in the bottom of the inning, and…

 Heyward bunts.
 Smith fields it clean.
 Goes to second.
 Looking like two outs on the way.
 Crawford catches, taps second, brings the ball out into his hand, and whips over to first.

 And a three-time champion, Gold Glove shortstop throws the ball away.
 Well wide of the base.
 Pat Hughes rejoicing again.
 Heyward dashing off for second base.
 And it’s the second bad error on the night for Crawford.
 The kind of gift that never comes a Cubs team’s way.
 The Bartman, the Durham, the Will Clark, the Daniel Murphy, the ’08 infield errors, the everything we’ve always seen from this team, this calendar month.
 Flipped now the other way.
 Brandon Crawford.
 With an error.
 Heyward with a mad dash into second.
 A tie game now with the chance for a lead.

 7) Heyward bunts into a double play… but Crawford throws it away.
 Rough game for Crawford; first error let Baez score in the 5th. pic.twitter.com/aPxmvidvBz

 11:10: Hunter Strickland comes in to replace Will Smith.
 He’s looked good all series.
 But, we’ve got ourselves a tie.
 We’ll try to fight these guys off in extras.
 5-5 after all this?
 I’ll take it.
 I’ll take it for sure.
 But still, I think, but still.
 This Giants team knows no quit.
 This Giants team has all the edge in a tie.
 This is all a happy shock, but nothing sure of a win.

 11:12: Javy Baez goes down into an 0-2 count.

 11:13: Then.
 I scream.